fahim-tazz/Sub-5-Second-Attention-Span-Gang/README.md

 User Stories

-[Please describe what the users would be able to do with your system.]
 Users can also start a book from the database(possibly using Google Books API) or input their own custom titles and record their progress in terms of number of pages.
 Users can record and save their annotations and thoughts at different pages.
 Users can add other users and track their progress (eg. daily number of pages read, All-time number of titles read, number of pages for a particular title/series) in comparison with others.